 At SXSW, from day one you meet and engage with truly inspiring speakers, from billionaires to people making the world a better place.
 It certainly is very humbling and a powerful way to see your business as part of the wider world, outside of SEO.

 #SXSW @f3cooper on why empathy + human connection = the future of #media and how @BuzzFeed creates relatable content pic.twitter.com/Qs9PnfxnAh

 6. SXSW is Hosted in Austin and Austin is Great

 Austin is a great city, and you can even meet Paul May from Buzzstream, who has an impressive office in downtown.
-Unlike the rest of Texas, Austin is a liberal town and there is a great mix of different people – and the food is awesome!
+Austin is a very cool city and there is a great mix of different people – and the food is awesome!

 — NeoMam Studios (@neomammalian) March 18, 2016

 I hope this blog post doesn’t come across as saying that SEO/Content Marketing events are not useful because they are: you will win a lot more business and they are helpful in building confidence, especially if you’re new to the industry.
 But if you have been in the industry a while and are looking to get a pulse on the wider creative world, then SXSW should be at the top of your list.

 Let me know if you plan to attend next year so we can connect and pass on what knowledge we have learnt on how to get the most from the event.